ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ### Manage your pages without technical skills

 Thanks to intuitive and plain Page Builder interface, you can create and manage your website without the need of having advanced technical skills.
-Drag-and-drop elements toolbar, separated page zones and transparent sections - these are the elements that make working with Page Builder really easy and quick.
+Drag-and-drop elements toolbar, separated page zones and transparent sections - these are the elements that make working with Page Builder really simple and quick.

 ### Self schedule content, special offers and campaigns

 One of the most important tool that Page Builder offers, is a Scheduler.
 It allows you to set and schedule specific date and time, when content has to be published.
-In result, you can easily plan timeline of your new publications, without the need of manual publishing each of them.
+In result, you can plan timeline of your new publications, without the need of manual publishing each of them.

 ### Create high-converting and fully-targeted landing pages

 Page Builder allows you to create highly customizable websites.
 You can build modifiable and targeted landing pages, that meet your needs.
 Each dynamic blocks has its own settings, properties and design that you can set up in your way to customize the content appearing on the page.
-Additionaly, if you feel comfortable with your technical skills, you can configure your own elements, for example, new customized layout or block.
+Additionaly, if you feel comfortable with your technical skills, you can configure your own elements, for example, new customized layout, or block.

 ### Increase sales with highly personalized campaigns